-- The inspector shall report: - o the energy source; - o the capacity of the units; - report as Deficient: - inoperative units; - o leaking or corroded fittings or tanks; - o damaged or missing components; - o the absence of a cold water shut-off valve; - o if applicable, the absence of a pan or a pan drain system that does not terminate over a waste receptor or to the exterior of the building above the ground surface; - o inappropriate locations; - the lack of protection from physical damage; - burners, burner ignition devices or heating elements, switches, or thermostats that are not a minimum of 18 inches above the lowest garage floor elevation, unless the unit is listed for garage floor installation; - the absence of an opening that would allow access to equipment for inspection, service, repair or replacement without removing permanent construction or building finish; - when applicable; a floored passageway and service platform that would allow access for equipment inspection, service, repair or replacement; - the absence of or deficiencies in the temperature and pressure relief valve and discharge piping; - o a temperature and pressure relief valve that failed to operate, when tested manually; - The inspector is not required to: - o verify the effectiveness of the temperature and pressure relief valve, discharge piping, or pan drain pipes;
+- The inspector shall report: - o the energy source; - o the capacity of the units; - report as Deficient: - o inoperative units; - o leaking or corroded fittings or tanks; - o damaged or missing components; - o the absence of a cold water shutoff valve; - if applicable, the absence of a pan or a pan drain system that does not terminate over a waste receptor or to the exterior of the building above the ground surface; - o inappropriate locations; - the lack of protection from physical damage; - burners, burner ignition devices or heating elements, switches, or thermostats that are not a minimum of 18 inches above the lowest garage floor elevation, unless the unit is listed for garage floor installation; - the absence of an opening that would allow access to equipment for inspection, service, repair or replacement without removing permanent construction or building finish; - when applicable; a floored passageway and service platform that would allow access for equipment inspection, service, repair or replacement; - the absence of or visible deficiencies in the temperature and pressure relief valve and discharge piping; - o a temperature and pressure relief valve that failed to operate, when tested manually;

-- o operate the temperature and pressure relief valve if the operation of the valve may, in the inspector's reasonable judgment, cause damage to persons or property; or - o determine the efficiency or adequacy of the unit. - Requirements for electric units.
+- The inspector is not required to: - verify the effectiveness of the temperature and pressure relief valve, discharge piping, or pan drain pipes; or - o operate the temperature and pressure relief valve if the operation of the valve may, in the inspector's reasonable judgment, cause damage to persons or property; or - o determine the efficiency or adequacy of the unit. - Requirements for electric units.
 The inspector shall report as Deficient deficiencies in: - o performance of heating elements; and - o condition of conductors; and - Requirements for gas units.
-The inspector shall report as Deficient: - o gas leaks; - o flame impingement, uplifting flame, improper flame color, or excessive scale build-up; - o the absence of a gas shut-off valve within six feet of the appliance; - o the absence of a gas appliance connector or one that exceeds six feet in length; - gas appliance connectors that are concealed within or extended through walls, floors, partitions, ceilings or appliance housings; - o deficiencies in: - combustion and dilution air; - gas shut-off valves; - access to a gas shutoff valves that prohibit full operation; - gas appliance connector materials; and - vent pipe, draft hood, draft, proximity to combustibles, and vent termination point and clearances.
+The inspector shall report as Deficient: - gas leaks in water heater not associated with the gas distribution system; - o flame impingement, uplifting flame, improper flame color, or excessive scale build-up; - o deficiencies in: - combustion and dilution air; and - vent pipe, draft hood, draft, proximity to combustibles, and vent termination point and clearances.